isaacssemugenyi/nodeVideostream/README.md

-# Video uploading and streaming with Node.js and websockets
+# Video uploading and streaming with Node.js and WebSockets

 By using Node modules BinaryJS and Express, and some client-side Javascripting!